microsoft/terminal/doc/specs/drafts/#997 Non-Terminal-Panes.md

 * Otherwise, it might be possible that we could just remove that fake control entirely.
-* We'll remove the `GetControl` method from the `TermControl`, as the `TermControl` itslef will now be used as the control.
+* We'll remove the `GetControl` method from the `TermControl`, as the `TermControl` itself will now be used as the control.

 We'll change the Pane class to accept a `Windows.UI.Xaml.Controls.Control` instead of a `TermControl`.